 Email Marketing: Level-up Through Automation and Customization

-In 2021, more marketers will be utilizing automation platforms, which enables more strategic decision-making, targeted budgets and measurable rates.
+In 2021, more marketers will be utilizing automation platforms, which enable more strategic decision-making, targeted budgets and measurable rates.
 Top offerings include MailChimp, Marketo and Constant Contact, to name a few.
-Companies who use marketing automation agree it’s a game-changer—in fact, 91% of these organizations say marketing automation is “very important” to their digital marketing strategy.
-This is likely why worldwide spending on marketing automation platforms is estimated to grow 14% every year, surpassing $25 billion by 2023.
+Companies who use marketing automation agree it’s a game-changer.
+This is likely why worldwide spending on marketing automation platforms is estimated to grow 14% every year.

 To get enough eyes on your content, and to serve valuable content that converts, you’ll need to create custom newsletters; think of these as your brand magazine.
 The content you deliver via email should be hyper-focused on relevant questions and concerns your subscribers have, and the more you can personalize each email, the likelier you are to encourage responses and generate leads.